marklogic-community/smart-mastering-core/_pages/docs/matching-options.md

 match process starts with a document (referred to as the "candidate" document) and looks for other documents that might describe the same entity.
 Match configuration includes the properties to look for, how to compare them, and what thresholds to use for taking action on the matches.
+The match process returns a relevance-ranked sequence of potential matches, based on the weights you specify.

 ## Configuring Options